indygreg/python-zstandard/README.rst

 performance.
 This means exposing most of the features and flexibility of the C API while not sacrificing usability or safety that Python provides.

-The canonical home for this project is https://github.com/indygreg/python-zstandard.
+The canonical home for this project lives in a Mercurial repository run by the author.
+For convenience, that repository is frequently synchronized to https://github.com/indygreg/python-zstandard.

 |  |ci-status| |win-ci-status|